2025/26 entry

 Why study Professional Policing at Liverpool John Moores University?

-• The College of Policing, the professional Statutory and Regulatory Body (PSRB) for policing, has licensed LJMU to offer the Degree in Professional Policing
+- Licensed by The College of Policing, the professional Statutory and Regulatory Body (PSRB) for Policing

-• The programme covers a wide-ranging areas of law, social science, policy and research skills essential to a policing career
+- The programme covers wide-ranging areas of law, social science, policy and research skills essential to a policing career

 About your course

-The degree aims to make you an attractive recruitment option for UK police constabularies.
-The degree in Professional Policing is the defined pre-join qualification for a police career.
-It gives graduates a solid foundation and a head start from which to embark upon their careers when they are subsequently appointed to a police force.
+It gives graduates a solid foundation and a head start from which to embark upon their careers when they are appointed to a police force.
 The programme covers all academic and theoretical elements of the College of Policing initial curriculum.
 Therefore, once appointed to a police force graduates require only minimal practical training and orientation in their chosen police force.

-You will have the opportunity to combine your studies with service as a Special Constable, which enables you to achieve many of the practical initial operational requirements.
-This can further minimise the time spent training once appointed to a police force.
+You will have the opportunity to combine your studies with service by volunteering as a Special Constable, which enables you to achieve many of the practical initial operational requirements, which links back to your academic studies.

 Each student is allocated a personal tutor whose role is to offer general advice, guidance and support regarding the broader aspects of your studies and university life in general.